OlyMahmudMugdho/express-nextjs-auth/README.md

-# express for backend and next.js for frontend
+# express.js for backend and next.js for frontend